Paul Kipchumba: Education

-He has studied literature and language at the University of Nairobi, Kenya, and Tianjin Foreign Studies University, China; Graduate Attachment at the British Institute in Eastern Africa under Henrietta More, a British professor of social anthropology at the University of Cambridge; Certificate in “Energy Within Environmental Constraints” at Harvard University (HavardX), USA, under David Keith, Gordon McKay professor of applied physics; has also sat for Chinese language proficiency test (HSK 6) at Hanban/ Confucius Institute.
+He has studied literature and language at the University of Nairobi, Kenya, and Tianjin Foreign Studies University, China; graduate attachment at the British Institute in Eastern Africa under Henrietta More, a British professor of social anthropology at the University of Cambridge; certificate in "Energy Within Environmental Constraints" at Harvard University (HavardX), USA, under David Keith, Gordon McKay professor of applied physics; has also sat for Chinese language proficiency test (HSK 6) at Hanban/Confucius Institute.

 Occupation

-He is the Executive Chairman at Shenhai Energy (Shenhai Solar & Infomercial Researchers), and an advisor at Kipchumba Foundation.
+He is the executive chairman at Shenhai Enterprises Limited, and an advisor at Kipchumba Foundation.

 Works

 He has been writing from a young age, as exemplified by his emerging third best in the 1999 British Council Essay Writing Competition for high school students for his essay "Crime is a Bridge to Success".
 He has many publications with Kipchumba Foundation that are also available at Amazon and is recognized by a dozen other authors.
 The following are some of his publications: